TeeAaTeeUu/JSONway/docs/flatten.md

 # Flatten nested JSON to a single object

 If wanting to have each nested value within a JSON with their corresponding path, `JSONway.flatten` can be used.
 This does traversal of the JSON, and returns an object of key-value pairs, where the key is the path to the value within the nested JSON.
-Especially useful when done to each individual object within a JSON list, to reduce the nestedness and to return more readable list of objects.
+Especially useful when done to each individual simple object within a JSON list, to reduce the nestedness and to return more readable list of objects.

 The opposite transformation back to nested JSON is `JSONway.expand`.